JoseAtaQ/Next-Int/README.md

    1. Transform the 'bits2int()' and the 'nextInt()' (along with its support) into Java TAC code.

-   1. Implement, in MIPS, the 'nextInt(int radix)' subroutine and a supporting subroutine 'glyph2int(int radix)'
+   1. Implement, in MIPS, the 'nextInt(int radix)' subroutine and a supporting subroutine 'glyph2int(char glyph, int radix)'

    1. Validate your work via the `make validate`